necyberteam/cyberteam_drupal/README.md

 ### Campus Champions Banner Block
 A full width banner for the home page with Campus Champions statistics.
 Includes the Odometer library to animate number transitions.

-### Views Bulk Operations action
+### Views Bulk Operations actions
-A VBO action to set a user's is_cc field and field_region field.
+- Set a user's is_cc field and field_region field
+- Password reset for selected users